Investigative Internship Program

 D. Application Deadlines and Notification Dates

-The priority application deadline for each term is noted below.
-It is important to note, however, that summer, fall, and spring terms are made on a rolling basis, so it is advisable to apply early.
-Occasionally, positions may still be available after the final application deadline - contact the Investigations Supervisor to inquire about availability.
+The application deadline for each term is noted below.
+It is important to note, however, that decisions are made on a rolling basis.
+This means that some of the spots are often filled before the deadline date, so it is advisable to apply early.
+Occasionally, positions may still be available after application deadline and you should contact the Investigations Supervisor to inquire about availability.
 Applicants will receive a decision on their application no later than the notification date listed in the chart below.